What Is Lagophthalmos?

 There are several ways to treat lagophthalmos, and sometimes surgery may be necessary.
 It’s best to first visit Dr. Kiarash Bassiri, OD to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
 If left untreated, lagophthalmos can result in corneal damage.

 If you’re experiencing dry eye symptoms of any kind, an eye exam at Fusion Eye Care's Dry Eye Clinic can help determine the underlying condition so that a tailor-made treatment plan can provide long-lasting relief.
 Dry eye relief extends far beyond the options available at your local drugstore.
-Dr. Kiarash Bassiri, OD and the friendly staff at Fusion Eye Care's Dry Eye Clinic make it their mission to provide the highest quality care for their patients.
+The friendly staff at Fusion Eye Care's Dry Eye Clinic make it their mission to provide the highest quality care for their patients.
 Get the relief you seek — book your appointment today.

 Fusion Eye Care's Dry Eye Clinic serves patients from Raleigh, Cary, Chapel Hill, Durham, and throughout North Carolina.